polarvolcano/PlugLife/README.md

 The user's base country is selected based onthe device 'Locale.current', meaning the region settings of the phone itself rather than its physical geographical position (GPS)
 A user is able to change this base region once in the app.
 A view of all available regions is presented which the user can browse (UI CollectionView).

-On select, a new view controller is loaded displaying the plug types.
+On select, a new view controller is loaded displaying the plug types in a UIScrollView and recommendations pertaining to a user's home plugs are presented in a UITableView.

+On selecting any of the items in the ScrollView, a pop-up view controller is displayed with more information about the plug as as well as a list of other regions where the plug is used.
+The user can select any of these regions which will return to the previous view controller with the new region now being displayed.
+This can continue indefinitely.